SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/08-Lab.md

 [slide hideTitle]

-# Part 1: Accessing Database via Simple Java Application - Demo/
+# Part 1: Accessing Database via Simple Java Application - Demo

 ## Description

-You are given a simple java program that opens a connection to a local database server and retrieves the following data - first name and last name from the “soft_uni” database.
+You are given a simple java program that opens a connection to a local database server and retrieves the following data - first name and last name from the "soft_uni" database.

 The data is filtered by salary criteria, which is given by the user at the input.